zbunde/tutorials.gschool.it/source/postresql_basics.liquid.md

 ## Creating users in PostgreSql

 Just like you have users on your computer, Postgres allows us to create users that have access to the databases within PostgreSql.
 This series of steps will create a user named mike, ask for a password and give it the proper permissions in PostgreSql.
-You should use your first name as the user name and password as the password.
+You should use gschool_user as the user name and password as the password.
 You will use this username/password combination when we start accessing

 {% terminal %}
-$ createuser --pwprompt --interactive mike
+$ createuser --pwprompt --interactive gschool_user
 Enter password for new role:
 Enter it again:
 Shall the new role be a superuser? (y/n) n